-In recent decades, natural disasters have been steadily increasing across the globe and warring, terrorism and economic turmoil are daily news.
-As Christ followers, we know the word of God promises conditions will only worsen the closer we get to the time of His return, and we are told to be ready.
-We are first called to be spiritually prepared, as we are warned in the parable of the 10 virgins, but we are also called to be prepared physically so that we can be a light and a help to those around us.
-Like Nehemiah and his men, who rebuilt the walls of Jerusalem with a tool in one hand and a sword in the other; we are called to be watchman on the wall, rebuilding and building anew, prepared for battle, a people who understand the times like the sons of Issachar and Joseph, so that we can provide both physical and spiritual solutions in times of crisis and great need.
+In recent years, natural disasters have been steadily increasing across the globe and warring, terrorism and economic turmoil have become daily news.
+As Christ-followers, we know the Word of God promises conditions will only worsen as we near the time of His return, and we are cautioned to be ready.
+We are first called to be spiritually prepared, as we are warned in the parable of the 10 virgins, but we are also called to be prepared physically so that we can be a light and aid to those around us.
+Like Nehemiah and his men, who rebuilt the walls of Jerusalem with a tool in one hand and a sword in the other, we are called to be watchmen on the wall, rebuilding and building anew, prepared for battle.
+We are called to be people who understand the times like Joseph and the sons of Issachar so that we can provide both physical and spiritual solutions in times of crisis and great need.

 Would you be able to survive and provide for your family should something cause a food shortage or prevent food delivery to your local grocery store?
 Do you have an alternate water supply should your water become contaminated or in the event of a prolonged power outage?
 Would you be able to heat your home and communicate with your loved ones in the event of a power outage or EMP?
 Would you and your family have enough basic supplies and medicine should normal supply lines be cut off for a period of time?

 There are some very practical things that everyone can do to prepare for most disasters.
 Check out our How to Prepare section for basic and long-term preparedness information and resources.
 We have an extensive preparation list with suggestions from a myriad of preparation organizations.
 Once you and your family are prepared, you can help prepare your church and local community, so when difficult times come, you will not be a victim but can provide life-saving assistance to those around you.